sergey-savelyev/MCTaskManagerAssignment/README.md

 ## Running the Application

 To run the application on your machine, you'll need Docker installed.
-Clone the repository, navigate to it's root directory, and run the command `docker compose up --build`.
-The deployment will take some time—just enough to make yourself a cup of coffee!
+First, clone the repository, navigate to it's root directory.

+The app supports both build with MySQL and build with DynamoDB.

+### Running MySQL build

+`docker compose up --build`

+### Running DynamoDB build

+`docker compose -f docker-compose.dynamodb.yml up --build`

+### Make yourself a cup of coffee or tea!
+You're awesome!

 After the deployment is complete and all three containers are running, go to `localhost:3939` in your browser.
 This will take you to the main screen of the application.